 Sinus Health and Allergies: Pollen Allergy

 According to specialists, 39% of people report that their sinus infection started out as an allergy.
 In response, Dr. Bennett believes it is important for patients to know the important facts about the most common allergens and how to avoid them to improve sinus health.
-Through the Sinus Health Series, wherein your most frequently asked questions are answered ranging from allergy symptoms and prevention tips.
+The Sinus Health Series answers your most frequently asked questions ranging from allergy symptoms to allergen prevention tips.
 Dr. Bennett gives patients help in avoiding the allergy problems that lead to sinusitis.

 The first installment in Dr. Bennett’s Sinus Health Series focuses on pollen and the fact you need to know to survive pollen allergy season without suffering from painful sinus infections.

 Traditionally, springtime is viewed as one of the most beautiful times of the year is when the snow has melted, flowers are in bloom, and everybody anxiously awaits the arrival of sunshine and warm weather.

 However, for many, spring marks the beginning of allergy season.

 Frequent sufferers of acute and chronic sinusitis report an increased amount of sinus congestion and pain during the spring.
 One out of seven people experience pollen allergy, and there is a lot to know in terms of symptoms and allergen exposure prevention to ease your sinus pain.